-Reports in India last year said that a hybrid solution for the new Honda City was “defined” and that the company was also developing an electric vehicle for the mass-market B segment for early next decade.
+An Economictimes.indiatimes.com report in late-2018 said that a hybrid solution for the new Honda City was “defined” and that the company was also developing an electric vehicle for the mass-market B segment early this decade.
 The Maruti Ciaz is the only member in the C2 segment to offer an electrically-assisted powertrain (with the mild hybrid SHVS).
-If Honda Cars India integrates the e:HEV to the new City, it could potentially disrupt the segment with its fuel efficiency.
+If Honda Cars India integrates the e:HEV to the new City with prices on par with diesel variants, it could potentially disrupt the segment with its fuel efficiency and performance.

 Prominent automakers such as Tata Motors and Hyundai are skipping HEVs or PHEVs, moving directly to introducing BEVs.
 Market leader Maruti Suzuki has confirmed the launch of an HEV and so has Toyota Kirloskar Motor that will launch locally manufactured HEVs in 2022.
 By mid-2022, cars with varying levels of electrification are to come out in the INR 8-15 lakh price category, one for regulatory compliance and the other to address the demand for the ‘long-distance’ customer who uses the car heavily and diesel fuel isn’t an option.